Dee-M123/DM-Project1-Portfolio-HR-Analytics/README.md

 		eda.numeric_distribution_stats("avg_training_score")

 4. Running the Main Analysis
-Simply open and run the notebooks in the notebooks/
+		Simply open and run the notebooks in the notebooks/Eda, data cleaning, and analytics

 # Results